microsoft/vscode-docs/blogs/2022/11/28/vscode-sandbox.md

 However, communication to the shared process was implemented over Node.js sockets.
 This had the advantage that there was zero overhead for the main process because it was not involved in the communication at all.
 The disadvantage is that Node.js socket communication is not possible in sandboxed renderers since you cannot use any Node.js APIs.

-[MessagePorts](https://www.electronjs.org/docs/latest/tutorial/message-ports) provide a powerful way of connecting two processes with each other by establishing an IPC channel between them.
+[Message ports](https://www.electronjs.org/docs/latest/tutorial/message-ports) provide a powerful way of connecting two processes with each other by establishing an IPC channel between them.
 Even a fully sandboxed renderer process can use a message port because they are provided as a [web API](https://developer.mozilla.org/docs/Web/API/MessagePort) in browsers.
 Replacing the Node.js socket communication with message ports allowed us to have a sandbox compatible IPC solution while still preserving the performance aspect of not having to involve the main process.

-Passing message ports across process boundaries is complex, especially into sandboxed renderer processes with preload scripts.
+Passing message ports across process boundaries is [complex](https://www.electronjs.org/docs/latest/tutorial/message-ports#setting-up-a-messagechannel-between-two-renderers), especially into sandboxed renderer processes with preload scripts.
 The sequence is outlined in the diagram below:

 * The shared process creates the message ports P1 and P2 and keeps P1.
 * P2 is sent via Electron IPC to the main process.